wadewilliamsw1234/wadewilliamsw1234/README.md

 - 🌱 I'm currently exploring [your current interests, e.g., "web development with JavaScript and Python"].
 - 📝 **Sharing insights and articles** on platforms like:
   [![Medium](https://img.shields.io/static/v1?style=for-the-badge&message=Medium&color=12100E&logo=Medium&logoColor=FFFFFF&label=)](https://medium.com/@[YourMediumUsername])
-  *Add links to any platforms where you share content, or remove this if not applicable.*

 - 📺 **Follow me on:**
   [![Twitter](https://img.shields.io/static/v1?style=for-the-badge&message=Twitter&color=1DA1F2&logo=Twitter&logoColor=FFFFFF&label=)](https://twitter.com/[YourTwitter])
-  *Add other social media links as needed.*

 - ⚡ **Fun fact:** [A fun fact about you, e.g., "I once built a robot out of spare parts in my garage!"]